MoonChopperr/MoonChopperr/README.md

 ![header](https://res.cloudinary.com/dxdktlvbj/image/upload/v1713474558/Github/banner_xzjfgf.png)

-# About Me
+# 🌙 About Me

-Hey gundam and esports are my thing.
-I had a career in esports for 5+ years and have decided to pivot to software engineering!
-You'll see my projects revolve around game-y stuff
+Hey there, my name's Ryou.
+I have 5+ years of experience in esports but now I'm here trying to grow and learn in the software engineering and gamedev world.
+I'm currently in Atlanta, Georgia and a recent graduate from App Academy.
+I used to do parkour and lived in japan for 3 years.
+Oh I also like gundam.
+Feel free to reach out down below 👇

-# 🌐 Social
+# 🌐 Socials
 [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?logo=firefox&logoColor=#FF7139)](https://moonchopperr.github.io/)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nishiyamaryou/)
 ![Gmail](https://img.shields.io/badge/nishiyamaryou@gmail.com-gray?logoColor=white)